Autosomal Recessive Inheritance

 Most genes come in pairs.
 You inherit one half of the pair from your mother and the

 other half from your father.
-A mutation is a change in a gene that causes it to be
+A mutation is a change in a gene that makes it different

-different from the copy you got from your parents.
-A mutation can cause a disease
+from the copy you got from your parents.
+A mutation can cause a disease or condition.

-Each gene tells your body to work in a specific way.
+Each gene tells your body to work in a certain way.
 Often genes work together.
 Sometimes

 a single gene pair tells your body what to do.
 Sometimes you need both genes in a